ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 owjif bgr/comiags make me Jet.
 The fawts
 of others go.
 Then let us all, when we
 commence To slander friend or foe, Think
-of the harm one word
+of the harm one word may do To those who
+little know.
+Bemember, curses sometimes,
+like Our chickens, &#x27;roost at home ;&#x27;
+Don&#x27;t speak of others&#x27; faults until We
+hare none of our own
 </td></tr></table>

 ---